MKLab-ITI/pygrank/tutorials/documentation.md

 # Graph Signals
 Graph signals are a way to organize numerical values corresponding to respective nodes.
-They are returned by ranking algorithms, but for ease-of-use you can also pass maps of node values (e.g.  `{'A': 3, 'C': 2}`) or numpy arrays (e.g. `np.array([3, 0, 2, 0])` where positions correspond to the order networkx traverse graph nodes) to them.
+They are returned by ranking algorithms, but for ease-of-use, you can also pass to ranking algorithms maps of node values (e.g.  `{'A': 3, 'C': 2}`) or numpy arrays (e.g. `np.array([3, 0, 2, 0])` where positions correspond to the order networkx traverse graph nodes) to them.
 If so, these representations are converted internally to graph signals based on whatever graph information is available.
+In fact, we encourage using these representations to avoid

+**If** *tensorflow* or *pytorch* are set as the backends of choice, you can also construct graph signals instead of numpy arrays.

 ### :zap: Define and Manipulate a Graph Signal
 As an example, let us create a simple graph